TCGxBill/HMM/README.md

 - **Admin Panel**:
     - **Contest Control**: Start, pause ('Live'), or end the contest.
     - **Task Management**: Dynamically add or delete contest tasks.
-    - **Answer Key Management**: Upload answer keys and control their scoring visibility.
+    - **Answer Key Management**: Securely upload answer keys to the server.
+Scoring is performed server-side.
     - **Team Management**: Delete teams and all their associated data directly from the UI.
 - **Gemini AI Integration**:
     - **AI Chatbot**: An assistant for questions about competitive programming.